Introduction and Setup

 There are two key insights over here:

-If we now follow the calculation of $C[0][0]$ in code, it’s equivalent to completing the inner-most $k$ loop for $i=0, j=0$ and the following values from $A, B, C$ are accessed at each subsequent iteration of this loop (focus on the location of these values in the memory by following the color):
+If we now follow the calculation of $C[0][0]$ in code, it’s equivalent to completing the inner-most $k$ loop for $i=0, j=0$.

 So on the very first loop iteration $i=0, j=0, k=0$, when $A[0][0], B[0][0], C[0][0]$ are fetched from the memory, the cache looks something like:

 This is simply because a cache line loads contiguous values from the memory where the matrices are stored in a row major format.
-On the second iteration $i=0, j=0, k=1$, we need $A[0][1], B[1][0], C[0][0]$ and while A[0][1] and C[0][0] are found in the cache, we have a miss for B[1][0] that we need to fetch from the memory.
-And this holds for each iteration of the loop.
+On the second iteration $i=0, j=0, k=1$, we need $A[0][1], B[1][0], C[0][0]$ and while $A[0][1]$ and $C[0][0]$ are found in the cache, we have a miss for $B[1][0]$ that we need to fetch from the memory.
+And this holds for each iteration of the k-loop for $i=0, j=0$.
 Easy to figure out why – our cache line is only 128 bytes (32 floats) while each subsequent loop iteration accesses a value from B that’s 4096 values apart from the value accessed in the last iteration.
 And this high cache miss rate explains the high latency we saw w the naive implementation.

-- The second insight is not too difficult to understand – if we just change the loop orders (eg. jik or jki etc. instead of the most natural ijk), we’ll still get the correct matmul.
+1. The second insight is not too difficult to understand – if we just change the loop orders (eg. $jik$ or $jki$ etc. instead of the most natural $ijk$), we’ll still get the correct matmul.
 It’s also why I was italicizing fully above.
 Thing is that with different loop orders we’re not fully calculating each element of C in one full iteration of the innermost loop but that doesn’t hurt the correctness of the matmul and that’s easy to realise.
 Alright.
-Given that, we note that some loop orders have a better overall cache hit rate as compared to the naive ijk order (btw some orders also have a worse rate than ijk!).
+Given that, we note that some loop orders have a better overall cache hit rate as compared to the naive $ijk$ order (btw some orders also have a worse rate than $ijk$!).
 And hence just by changing the orders, we’ll be able to reduce the latency by not having to make as many high latency accesses to the memory.
-Experimenting w different orders, the lowest latency of 4.49s corresponds to order ikj down from 203.229s with order ijk which is a ~45x improvement already!
+Experimenting w different orders, the lowest latency corresponds to order ikj as follows:

 for (int i = 0; i < N; i++) {